Vomiting Blood

 • Cancer: Tumours in the stomach, oesophagus, or liver can cause bleeding, often accompanied by symptoms like weight loss or fatigue.

-If you or someone you know is vomiting blood, seek medical attention immediately.
+If you or someone you know is vomiting blood or even found small amount of blood in vomit, seek medical attention immediately.
 Doctors may perform the following tests:

 • Physical Exam: Checking vital signs and assessing symptoms.